On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons

 \begin{restatable}{theorem}{RestateLBLWMNL} Under the MNL model, given $n$ items with preference scores $\theta_1,\theta_2,...,\theta_n$ and $\Delta_{i,j} := |\theta_i/(\theta_i+\theta_j)-1/2|$, $\tilde{\Delta}_i=\Delta_i:=\min_{j\neq i}\Delta_{i,j}$, to correctly rank these $n$ items with probability $1-\delta$, even with $m$-wise comparisons for all $m\in\{2,3,...,n\}$, the lower bound is the same as the pairwise ranking (i.e., Theorem~\ref{Theorem:LBMNL}) with (possibly) different hidden constant factors. \end{restatable}

 Theorem~\ref{Theorem:LBLWMNL} gives a minimax lower bound for listwise ranking, which is the same as pairwise ranking.
-The proof is given in Appendix.
-In \cite{Chen2018}, the authors have shown that for top-$k$ item selection under the MNL model, listwise comparisons can reduce the number of comparisons needed compared with pairwise comparisons.
+The proof is given in Section~\ref{Sec:FRProofs}.
+The authors of \cite{MNLlistwise2018} have shown that for top-$k$ item selection under the MNL model, listwise comparisons can reduce the number of comparisons needed compared with pairwise comparisons.
 However, for exact ranking, listwise comparisons cannot.